wp-plugins/nextgen-facebook/readme.txt

 Improved code to create WP author index URL, added list of NGFB and WP constants to debug output, bypassed NextGEN Gallery shortcode bug, added "Title Separator" option.

 = Version 3.5 =
-Added reading of accurate width and height for NGG cached images, a caching feature for social button images and javascript (disabled by default), Facebook button changed from XFBML to HTML5.
+Added reading of accurate width and height for NGG cached images, a caching feature for social button images and JavaScript (disabled by default), Facebook button changed from XFBML to HTML5.

 = Version 3.4 =
 Added the "Add a Meta Description Tag" option (default is checked) and a test for the existence of `curl_init()` function before shortening URLs for twitter.